-(19EC0451) MAT LAB PROGRAMMING OPEN ELECTIVE - IV
+(19EC0451) MATLAB PROGRAMMING (Open Elective-IV)

-- 1. Understand the MATLAB Desktop, Command window and the Graph Window. - 2.
-Be able to do simple and complex calculation using MATLAB - 2.
-Understand the mathematical concepts upon which numerical methods - 3.
+- 1. Understand the MATLAB Desktop, Command window and the Graph Window - 2.
+Be able to do simple and complex calculation using MATLAB - 3.
+Understand the mathematical concepts upon which numericalmethods - 4.
 Understand the tools that are essential in solving engineering problems

 - 1. Analyze and visualize data effectively by using MATLAB. - 2.
-Apply numeric techniques and computer simulations to solve engineering-related problems - 3.
-Apply a top-down, modular, and systematic approach to design, write, test, and debug sequential MATLAB programs to achieve computational objectives. - 4.
-Design and document computer programs and analyses to facilitate evaluation and debugging by another programmer, and to anticipate and resolve user errors. - 5.
+Apply numeric techniques and computer simulations to solve engineering-related problems. - 3.
+Apply a top-down, modular, and systematic approach to design, write, test, anddebug sequential MATLAB programs to achieve computational objectives. - 4.
+Design and document computer programs and analyses in a careful and complete manner so as to effectively communicate results, to facilitate evaluation and debugging by another programmer, and to anticipate and resolve user errors. - 5.
 Demonstrate understanding and use of fundamental data structures (classes). - 6.
 Create and control simple plot and user-interface graphics objects in MATLAB.